DecisionsDev/policy-corpus/benchmark_your_policy_automation_docs/user_prompt_with_datastructures_template.md

 ```python
 {predefined_data_structures}
 ```
-If you use these data structures, make sure to add a check and to convert the ``case`` parameter from dictionary to the class instance.
 Do not copy the provided class in your response.
 Do not add any extra data classes or structures - work with what you have.

 * Here is the policy description document outlining the implementation details: